ModiaSim/Modia3D.jl/docs/src/index.md

 - Prismatic and Revolute joints have a new keyword `axis` with possible values 1,2,3,-1,-2,-3, to define the axis of movement / rotation.

 - All joints have a new keyword `canCollide` (default = `false`).
   If `false`, collision detection will not occur to the `Object3D`s that are rigidly fixed to each other and connected by the joint.

 - Before a simulation is performed, the internal structure is optimized for the computation:

-  * For all objects that are rigidly connected, the common mass, center-of-mass, inertia tensor are computed and used during simulation.
-All frames with mass property objects are ignored during simulation (if not needed for other purposes).
+  * For all objects that are rigidly connected, the common mass, common center-of-mass, common inertia tensor are computed and used during simulation (and the source frames with mass property objects are ignored if not needed for other purposes).

-  * Collision detection is switched off for `Object3D`s that are rigidly connected to each other.
+  * Collision detection is switched off for `Object3D` pairs that are rigidly connected to each other.
   * The spanning tree of the `Object3D`s is simplified, so that during simulation only the minimum number of frames must be traversed and position, velocity, acceleration of these frames are computed.
     `Object3D`s that are only used for visualization are only evaluated at communication points and only the position is computed (not velocity or acceleration).

+- More examples and tests added.